ejp-rd-vp/resource-metadata-schema/README.md

 ### RDF + JSON-LD

-You can apply the JSON-LD context from [rd_resource_metadata.jsonld](rd_resource_metadata.jsonld) to any JSON document to generate an RDF representation.
+You can apply the JSON-LD context from [ejp_vocabulary.jsonld](ejp_vocabulary.jsonld) to any JSON document to generate an RDF representation.
 An example of a resource entry in
 RDF turtle format is in [orphanet_24435.ttl](examples/orphanet_24435.ttl)

 ### Schema.org